 Q. My daughter won a full-ride scholarship to an expensive college.
 I’m thrilled, but I think the value of the tuition is more than what it costs me to feed and clothe the young scholar.
 If I don’t provide more than half of support, do I lose her as a dependent?

 A. Don’t worry.
 First, scholarships are specifically excluded when figuring support.
 And remember, the test for a qualifying child is no longer that you provide more than half the support, but that she does not provide more than half of her own support.
-You can still claim her, assuming she’s under age 24.
+You can still claim her, assuming she’s under age 24 and a full time student for at least 5 months of the year.

 Child of separated parents